What a lay-off is

 Your employer's response

-Your employer then has seven days in which to either accept your claim or give you a written ‘counter-notice’.
+Your employer then has seven days to either accept your claim or give you a written ‘counter-notice’.
 If your employer doesn't give you counter notice they are assumed to have accepted your claim.

 If your employer gives you counter notice you won’t get redundancy pay unless an Industrial Tribunal decides in your favour.
 Your employer can decide to withdraw their counter notice by telling you in writing.